The Financial Technology Law Review: Guernsey

 More specific anti-money laundering rules apply to Guernsey companies and businesses that are captured within the Guernsey regulatory regime.
 For the purposes of this chapter, those are primarily those companies carrying on activities requiring a licence under Guernsey's financial services regulatory regime or the NRFSB Law.

-To the extent that such a business falls outside the licensing regime of the POI Law, it will almost certainly be captured by one of the heads of business set out in the NRFSB Law (notably, operating a money service business,12 facilitating or transmitting money or value13 or issuing, redeeming, managing or administering means of payment).14 As previously noted, the extent to which the POI Law licensing obligations will apply in the cryptocurrencies or ICO space will depend upon the extent to which the assets in question constitute 'general securities and derivatives', as that term is defined in Category 2 of Schedule 1 of the POI Law and is likely to come down to a factual analysis of each situation.
+To the extent that such a business falls outside the licensing regime of the POI Law, it will almost certainly be captured by one of the heads of business set out in the NRFSB Law (notably, operating a money service business,12 facilitating or transmitting money or value13 or issuing, redeeming, managing or administering means of payment)14 or its successor.
+As previously noted, the extent to which the POI Law licensing obligations will apply in the cryptocurrencies or ICO space will depend upon the extent to which the assets in question constitute 'general securities and derivatives', as that term is defined in Category 2 of Schedule 1 of the POI Law and is likely to come down to a factual analysis of each situation.

 Other new business models

-Guernsey has had an electronic transactions law in place (providing for the electronic execution of contracts) since 2000.15 At the time of writing a new ordinance is in the process of being passed (and is expected to be in force by the time of publication), which will clarify that:
+Guernsey has had an electronic transactions law in place (providing for the electronic execution of contracts) since 2000.15 At the time of writing, a new ordinance is in the process of being passed (and is expected to be in force by the time of publication), which will clarify that:

 - the formation, execution, performance or termination of a contract shall not be denied legal effect solely because it involved the action of one or more electronic agents;